-Below we give you a brief description on how to choose the perfect upholstery fabric according to your needs.
+Below we give you a brief description of choosing the perfect upholstery fabric according to your needs.

-Durability is the topmost feature to research when it comes to a piece of upholstery fabric.
-What if you buy the world’s most flamboyant and luxurious upholstery piece but it tends to warp and wear in a small time frame?
-DISTRESSED is what you would be…!!!
+Durability is the top feature to research when it comes to a piece of upholstery fabric.
+What if you buy the world’s most striking and luxurious upholstery piece, but it tends to warp and wear in a small time frame?
+You would be highly distressed.

-There are numerous aspects that depict the durability of upholstery fabric.
-If you want to buy furniture that is put to everyday use, durability becomes critical.
+Numerous aspects depict the durability of upholstery fabric.
+If you want to buy furniture for everyday use, durability becomes critical.
 Whereas a decorative piece that is rarely used, performance doesn’t matter as much.
-Silk, wool, linen, and embellished fabrics are such high maintenance luxurious fabrics.
-Cotton duck is one such trending strong, plain weave fabric ideal for printed designs having a higher tendency to warpage.
+Embellished, wool, linen, and silk fabrics are high maintenance and luxurious.
+Cotton duck is a trending, strong, plain woven fabric ideal for printed designs with a higher tendency to warpage.

 Delicate use: 8000-10000